 The auditors audit the annual financial report of the Fund.
 The result of the audit must be summarised in a separate audit opinion by the auditors; the audit opinion must be restated in the complete wording in the annual financial report.
 In the audit, the auditors must also determine whether the regulations of the KAGB and the provisions of the Terms of Investment have been observed in the management of the Fund.
 The auditors must submit the report on the audit of the Fund to the BaFin.

 SERVICE PROVIDERS

-Companies that assume outsourced functions of the Company are described in the section "Outsourcing".
-Moreover, the Company has contracted the following service providers:
+Companies that assume outsourced functions of the Company are described in the section "Outsourcing". ".
+In addition, the company has no Service providers, investment advisors, or other entities relevant to the management of the fund.: